We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Sun: 1:00 pm - 5:00 pm

-The proud new owner of the Mt.
-Pleasant store is Danielle Motley.
-If you need anything please do not hesitate to contact us!
+Mark & Danielle are the owners of the Wild Birds Unlimited in Mt.
+Pleasant.
+If you need anything please do not hesitate to contact us.
 We are very passionate about our store and our hobby!

 With hummingbird migration in full force, what can you do to further enjoy the most exciting and captivating birds to visit your yard?
 Improve the view, offer multiple feeders and take a closer look.

 • Get a closer view of hummingbirds with our Decorative Window Hummingbird Feeder, or bring your exisitng hummingbird feeders closer to your window with an Advanced Pole System® or hummingbird pole.

 • Get clearer views of ALL the visiting hummingbirds with any WBU Hummingbird Feeder.
 Our tray-style feeders don’t block the view (gravity-fed bottle feeders block views).